Students who major in music will be able to:

 Name: Elisabeth Daniels

 Hometown: Plymouth, Wis.

-Title: Private piano instructor; Lakeland College piano instructor
+Title: Private piano instructor; Lakeland University piano instructor

 Elisabeth Daniels was 6 years old when “my mom forced me to take piano lessons.”